 Natural sugars are those found in fruits, vegetables, and dairy, mostly in the forms of fructose and lactose.
 (1) Because naturally-occurring sugars are found in whole foods, they are often accompanied by other nutrients such as fiber, vitamins, minerals, antioxidants, and water.
 (2)

 Refined sugars are byproducts of heavily processed sugar beets, sugar cane, or corn.
 (3) They are added to many processed foods to increase their sweetness.

 Added sugars are exactly what they sound like – sugars and syrups added during preparation, processing, or consumption.
 Some common examples include sucrose, glucose, fructose, dextrose, and high fructose corn syrup.

-Even more “natural” sweeteners, such as maple syrup, agave nectar, and honey, are still considered added sugars.
-(4).
-We’ll provide some other names for sugar later in the article.
+Even the more “natural” sweeteners, such as maple syrup, agave nectar, and honey, are still considered added sugars.
+(4) We’ll provide some other names for sugar later in the article.